MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/pagesviewedpervisitgoal.md

 ---
-title: PagesViewedPerVisitGoal Data Object ms.service: bing-ads-campaign-management-service ms.topic: article
+title: PagesViewedPerVisitGoal Data Object - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines a pages viewed per visit conversion goal.
 ---
-# PagesViewedPerVisitGoal Data Object
+# PagesViewedPerVisitGoal Data Object - Campaign Management
 Defines a pages viewed per visit conversion goal.
 Use this type of goal to count every time someone visits more than a specified number of pages on your website as a conversion.
 For example you can count a conversion if someone viewed more than 5 pages on a support site or product catalog.

 > [!TIP]